-Behaviour Points accrued by students are monitored and analysed by the Senior Vice Principal, Student Support in conjunction with the Year Leader Team on a weekly basis.
+Behaviour Points accrued by students are monitored and analysed by the Associate Vice Principal, Student Support in conjunction with the Year Leader Team on a weekly basis.
 To support students and address any behavioural concerns the academy uses a report card system.
-There are three levels of report - FormTutor report (green); Year Manager report (yellow); Senior Leadership Group (SLG) report (red).
-Students will be placed onto one of these reports when they are issued with the relevant number of behaviour points (Trigger Points) based on the following thresholds during a term.
-A rough guide to these is shown below
+There are three levels of report - Tutor (T) report (green); Year Leader report (yellow); Senior Leadership Group (SLG) report (red).
+Students will be placed onto one of these reports when they are issued with the relevant number of behaviour points.